 Working in Italy used to be a dream for many expats, which quite a few have made come true.
 Red tape is rather a nuisance, though, which makes mastering the bureaucratic aspects of employment in Italy a test of patience.
 Nonetheless, the prospect of a new job in Italy should not be daunting.

-Italy’s economy was ranked the 8th largest in the world and the 4th largest in Europe by the IMF and World Bank.
+Italy’s economy was ranked the 8th largest in the world and the 4th largest in Europe by the IMF and World Bank as of 2014.
 Among other things, Italy exports motor vehicles, chemicals, energy, food, and fashion.
 Many employees working in Italy find an occupation in tourism.
 This sector is one of the most important industries in a country with an annual 46 million visitors.

 Working in Italy’s north offers more jobs in the service industry, while the south is rather rural.
 Italy’s north and south are very different in terms of economic prosperity.
 The north is generally wealthier and more industrialized, while the southern parts still focus on agriculture.

 However, even the traditionally prosperous north has been severely affected by the general economic malaise.
 Though Italy’s economy seemed to slowly recover after the financial crisis of 2008/2009, this positive trend did not last.
 Since 2012, the country has been going through a serious recession, and the government introduced lots of budget cuts to curb expenses.
 This, in turn, has had an impact on the domestic market and consumption, as well as unemployment figures, especially among the young generation.

 Such typical fields of employment as automotive engineering, the chemical industry, construction, electronics, finance, and logistics are struggling.
 However, the tourism industry appears to have stabilized, and there are still job opportunities in green technology, food and drinks, as well as mechanical engineering.